RahulKB31/Twitter_Scraper/README.md

+---

-# Twitter Profile Scraper
+# Twitter Profile Scraper with Database Integration

-This project is a Python script that uses Selenium to scrape profile details from Twitter.
-The script logs into Twitter, navigates to user profiles, and extracts information such as bio, location, website, following count, and followers count.
+This project is a Python script that uses **Selenium** to scrape profile details from Twitter and store the data in a **MySQL database**.
+The script logs into Twitter, navigates to user profiles, extracts information such as bio, location, website, following count, and followers count, and stores the scraped data into a structured database table.

 ## Features
 - Uses **Selenium WebDriver** for web automation.